yereverluvinunclebert/Panzer-Pagefile-Gauge-VB6/README.md

 The Panzer Pagefile Gauge VB6  is a useful utility displaying the Pagefile usage of your system in a dieselpunk fashion on your desktop.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.

+The following is the code used to extract the memory information from the running system via the GlobalMemoryStatusEx API.
 These are the pertinent bits:

     Private Declare Sub GlobalMemoryStatusEx Lib "kernel32" (lpBuffer As MEMORYSTATUSEX)